 Every decision we make on the road to a final selection, is a conscious choice to either be inclusive or not.

-We have an opportunity, and a responsibility, to be intentional and deliberate about each of these micro- decisions, that leads up to the final hiring decision.
+We have an opportunity, and a responsibility, to eliminate bias in hiring by being intentional and deliberate about each of these micro- decisions, that leads up to the final hiring decision.

 We have to tackle some common myths, before we get to these micro-decisions.

 Myth 1 – We need to lower our standards to hire diverse talent

 Reality – NO!
 You don’t!
 This myth is just as ridiculous as it sounds.
 There is no correlation between intelligence or capability and gender / race / religion / nationality / age / sexual orientation.
 We hire better talent, when we broad base our search, have a wider set of candidates with different backgrounds and capabilities to choose from, and run a highly competitive selection process.
 In fact, when we hire from within our limited networks, that is when we lower standards!
 There are only 2 options here.
 As a leader, either you believe that talent is everywhere and it is your job to find it, or you believe that diverse talent is not the same caliber as you and your network.
 Pick a side.

 Myth 2: Diverse talent is hard to find

 Reality – We look for diverse talent who are in equivalent roles or positions, and reach into the same small pool of talent repeatedly.
 We need to push ourselves and our organizations to look beyond the obvious.

 Myth 3 : Diverse talent finds it hard to fit into our culture, and leaves